Two-Stage Framework for Efficient UAV-Based Wildfire Video Analysis with Adaptive Compression and Fire Source Detection: Conclusion

-However, Stage~1 of our proposed framework is currently not yet suitable for real-time deployment due to its reliance on future frames for stable inference, which causes delays.
-In addition, the clip mixup strategy, compressing only two frames per clip, may result in feature loss.
-To overcome these limitations, our future work will focus on developing stable inference that do not depend on future frames, and on designing more advanced frame compression techniques capable of integrating multiple frames while preserving computational efficiency.
-We also plan to evaluate our framework on additional aerial video datasets to further validate its generalizability and practical applicability.
+Notably, Stage~1 of our proposed framework is currently unsuitable for strict real-time deployment because it relies on future frames for stable inference, resulting in delays.
+However, this limitation may be less critical in scenarios where a short processing latency is acceptable, such as near-real-time monitoring.
+To meet strict real-time requirements, future work will explore stable inference methods that do not rely on future frames.
+Potential strategies include designing causal or online temporal models that utilize only past and current frames, predicting future frame features from available information, aggregating temporal features within a sliding window to reduce reliance on distant frames, employing incremental updates to minimize computation, and applying teacher-student knowledge distillation to transfer performance from high-accuracy models that use future frames to lightweight real-time models.

+In addition, the current frame fusion strategy, which compresses only two frames per clip, may cause feature loss.
+Future research will focus on developing more advanced frame compression techniques capable of integrating multiple frames while maintaining computational efficiency.

+Currently, Stage~1 and Stage~2 in this work are trained and evaluated on independent datasets.
+We acknowledge that the end-to-end cascading performance is not provided because, to the best of our knowledge, there is no publicly available dataset that simultaneously supports wildfire video classification and wildfire detection.
+As part of our future work, we plan to collect and construct a dedicated dataset that enables joint evaluation of both tasks.